ehmicky/log-process-errors/CONTRIBUTING.md

 🎉 Thanks for considering contributing to this project! 🎉

+This document will help you send a pull request.

+If the documentation is unclear or has a typo, please click on the page's `Edit` button (pencil icon) and directly submit a correction instead.

 This project was made with ❤️.
 The simplest way to give back is by starring and sharing it online.

-This document will help you send a pull request.

-If the documentation is unclear or has a typo, please click on the page's `Edit` button (pencil icon) and directly submit a correction instead.

-This project welcomes anyone regardless of personal background.
+Everyone is welcome regardless of personal background.
 We enforce a [Code of conduct](CODE_OF_CONDUCT.md) in order to promote a positive and inclusive environment.